≡ Menu

 When writing your introductory paragraph at the top of your resume, keep one career focus in mind – the same goes for the section dedicated to your expertise areas.
 Generate the reader’s interest by listing relevant accomplishments first under each job title.

 You can repeat this process multiple times if you have several different job targets.
-Even if you have different job targets within a particular profession, such as elementary teaching and science teaching, you should have different resumes specifically targeting each of these positions.
+Even if you have different job targets within a particular profession, such as elementary teaching and science teaching, you should have different resumes specifically targeting each position.

 Writing targeted job search documents will increase your chances of landing interviews.
-When the recipient glances at your resume for the first time, it needs to show that you know your career direction.
-It’s imperative to show you are qualified and passionate about your specific job target.
-It will show you can meet the needs of the school district or organization.
+When the recipient glances at your resume for the first time, it must show you know your career direction.
+It’s imperative to show that you are qualified and passionate about your specific job target.
+This will show that you can meet the needs of the school district or organization.

 If you are writing a resume and cover letter specific to a new teacher, consider reading other posts I wrote about first-year teacher resume writing tips or smokin’ hot hacks for writing a beginning teacher resume with no experience.

-Additional cover letters sometimes referred to as focused or targeted cover letters, are also necessary.
-Brush upon writing your letter by reading and implementing effective job application writing tips to make your application stand out from the rest.
+Additional cover letters are also necessary, sometimes referred to as focused or targeted cover letters.
+Brush up on writing your letter by reading and implementing effective job application writing tips to make your application stand out.

-When developing a re-focused resume, make sure you write a cover letter to go along with it.
-Always refrain from submitting a generic cover letter – they are not effective.
-So once again, tailor your documents accordingly!
-A second objective cover letter can be created using the same methods mentioned above for resumes.
+When developing a refocused resume, write a cover letter to accompany it.
+Always refrain from submitting a generic cover letter—they are not effective.
+So, once again, tailor your documents accordingly!
+A second objective cover letter can be created using the methods mentioned for resumes.

 If your biggest strength has nothing to do with the job you are applying for, do not waste this precious space on it.
 Change your cover letter to fit each resume accordingly.

-If you transfer from teaching to an administrator role, it doesn’t have to be stressful or difficult if you approach it correctly and with a positive attitude.
+If you transfer from teaching to an administrator role, it doesn’t have to be stressful or difficult if you approach it correctly and positively.

 Organizing your job search will save you time and frustration.
-Don’t underestimate this important step to landing a new position.
+Don’t underestimate this critical step to landing a new position.

 Always start with a targeted, relevant resume and cover letter that shows the reader you are ready and capable of an educational leadership role such as assistant principal or school principal.
 If you start with an unfocused, mediocre resume and cover letter, your job search will drag on and on – don’t let that happen to you.

-Finally, make certain when submitting your job documents that the resume and cover letter match one another in formatting, along with the job posting or description in question!
-If you follow all of these guidelines, you will be off to a great start in finding your next position, regardless of which job target you choose.
+Finally, when submitting your job documents, ensure that the resume and cover letter match one another in formatting and the job posting or description!
+If you follow these guidelines, you will be off to a great start in finding your next position, regardless of your chosen job target.

 Whether your dreams are “big” or “small,” you should give it your all to make them come true!